Indidev/vocable-o/README.md

 ```°A := Å```
 to write Å in the application you can now use the combination of °A.

+Or by using the in-program editor for character replacements.

 When editing, check that non of old-key-sequences is part of a new-key-sequence, things like ```b := abc``` will turn out, that every time you type a key, the b in abc will be replaced with abc.

 ### Planned features ###